apigee/apigee-edge-drupal/CONTRIBUTING.md

 1. First configure the credentials to the public org as described above.
 2. Add the `APIGEE_EDGE_ACCOUNT_JSON_KEY` environment variable.
 3. Add a`APIGEE_EDGE_HYBRID_ORGANIZATION` environment variable, which specifies the Hybrid organization to use for tests.
+4. Add the `APIGEE_EDGE_HYBRID_ENDPOINT` environment variable, which specifies the Hybrid/X endpoint to use for tests.

 ## Install development dependencies